omnistrate/omnistrate-blog/posts/2025-03-27-why-cloud-marketplaces-are-the-new-launchpad-for-saas-startups.md

  - **Multi-party selling with CPPO**
  - **Global reach with built-in tax compliance** and billing support

-> Bill Tarr from AWS SaaS Factory emphasized this shift: “We’ve gone
+> Bill Tarr from AWS SaaS Factory emphasized this shift: We’ve gone
 > from ‘Marketplace is nice’ to ‘Marketplace is critical.’
 Especially
-> for startups targeting enterprise, this isn’t optional anymore.”
+> for startups targeting enterprise, this isn’t optional anymore.

 **Final Thoughts: SaaS Startups Can’t Afford to Wait**